By Juliet Eilperin / Washington Post

 “It was scary,” said Kessler, who is a national organizer for the nonviolent environmental group Rising Tide North America.
 He said the agent approached him this past fall and said that the FBI had received an anonymous complaint and were looking into his opposition to hydraulic fracturing, also known as “fracking.”
 The bureau respected free speech, the agent told him, but was “worried about things being taken to an extreme level.”

+At the same time, though, acts that might be defined as eco-terrorism are down.
+In recent years, the broad definition has included arson, setting mink free at fur farms, campaigns to financially bankrupt animal testing firms and protests in front of the homes of some of those firms’ executives.
 Michael Whelan, executive director of Fur Commission USA, estimated that in the 1990s “there were close to 20 attacks per year on our farmers” and that since 2003 there have been fewer than two attacks a year on American mink farms.

 “Overall we’ve seen a decline in activity, in terms of violent criminal activity,” FBI intelligence analyst Erin Weller said in an interview.

 FBI officials say two factors contribute to the reduced threat.